felixtsao/oneVR_devel/viewer/README.md

 Launch `index.html` in a web browser to play.
 Can be hosted online and can be viewed on mobile devices using head mounted displays like cardboard.

 <h3> Bugs </h3>
-May need to swipe up on the address bar to enable fullscreen on iOS devices. <br>
+* May need to swipe up on the address bar to enable fullscreen on iOS devices.
-Player may appear to freeze when buffering as no buffering icon is displayed.
+* Player may appear to freeze when buffering as no buffering icon is displayed.